Preparing For A Music Audition

 Find a qualified, trained music teacher to help you learn your music and technique properly.
 You can find more information on choosing a teacher in our popular guide on making music lessons a success.

 Do this sooner rather than later.
 Even if you are on a budget.
 If you cannot afford lessons for a long period of time, take your lessons soonest.
 This way, the teacher can point you in the right direction.
 You will make the most progress over the next year this way.

-If you have never taken music lessons, strongly consider it.
+If you have never taken music lessons in person or online music lessons, strongly consider it.
 If you try to learn on your own, you risk making many mistakes in your practice.
 You can develop many bad habits.
 And you will have wasted time learning things incorrectly.
 And you will have to spend even more time unlearning those bad habits.
 Even just a few lessons up front can help you avoid many mistakes and errors.

 A qualified teacher will also be able to guide you in practice technique and habit.
 And they will be able to help you with your practice in many ways that a guide like this cannot do.

 Two types of music practice: putting things in and taking things out

 Generally speaking, there are only two types of practice: encoding and retrieval.
 The first is where you are learning new things, and putting them into your brain.
 This is what we call ‘encoding’ in learning psychology.